belenjn/belenjn/README.md

 <p align="justify">
-👶🏻 A few months ago after not finding a job, I decided to renew myself and started studying programming.
+👶🏻 One year ago I decided to renew myself and started studying programming.

 🗯️ After some research, I realized that I liked Front-End Dev.